gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Recipes

 [Docs Recipes](/docs/recipes/) should act as discoverable, concise instructions for completing common Gatsby tasks without having to navigate elsewhere.
-A recipe should include requirements and a few short steps to complete a task, listing actionable instructions inline and omitting everything else.
+A recipe should include requirements and a few short steps to complete a task, listing actionable instructions inline, and omitting everything else.

 Recipes are smaller units than tutorials, each limited to a single feature or task.
 Multiple recipes could be linked from a reference guide or tutorial, however the content should be consolidated in the Recipes section for discoverability.
+If a recipe is recorded as a video, it should be less than five or ten minutes long.

 The components of a recipe are: